promise/readme/README.md

 💪 Opened PR #35 in project-blurple/blurple-hammer
 ✨ Pushed 1 commit to project-blurple/blurple-hammer
 ✅ Merged PR #34 in project-blurple/blurple-hammer
-🗣 Commented on #34 in project-blurple/blurple-hammer
-✨ Pushed 1 commit to project-blurple/blurple-hammer
-✅ Merged PR #33 in project-blurple/blurple-hammer
-❌ Closed PR #213 in countr/countr
-✨ Pushed 5 commits to countr/countr
-✨ Pushed 4 commits to countr/countr
-✨ Pushed 1 commit to project-blurple/blurple-hammer
-✅ Merged PR #27 in countr/website
 ```

 ## Repositories I maintain